vegaprotocol/documentation/docs/tools/vega-wallet/cli-wallet/latest/guides/manage-networks.md

 :::

 ## Network URLs
 You can use the following network URLs to connect to the mainnet or fairground network through your wallet:

 * **Mainnet** network (run by validators): [`mainnet1.toml`](https://raw.githubusercontent.com/vegaprotocol/networks/master/mainnet1/mainnet1.toml)
 * **Fairground** network: [`fairground.toml`](https://raw.githubusercontent.com/vegaprotocol/networks/master/fairground/fairground.toml)

 ## Update networks
 At times you may need to force the wallet to update the list of available networks.
 Below, choose between forcing an update via URL or file.

 ### Update network from URL

-Run the following `--force` command to update to the latest available from your chosen URL.
+Run the following `--force` command to update to the latest available from your chosen URL, which needs to be a TOML file.
 See above for links to mainnet and fairground network files.

 <Tabs groupId="operating-systems">
 <TabItem value="windows" label="Windows">